 - B) Single operator single band - SINGLE-OP 10 M, SINGLE-OP 15 M, SINGLE-OP 20 M, SINGLE-OP 40 M or SINGLE-OP 80 M,

-- C) Multi operators all bands only - MULTI-OP
+- C) Multi operators all bands only one signal - MULTI-OP

 - D) SWL